Eddy Polanco

-Eddy Polanco (born August 5, 1994) is a Dominican-American professional basketball player for Astoria Bydgoszcz of the Polish Basketball League (PLK).
+Eddy Polanco (born August 5, 1994) is a Dominican-American professional basketball player for Ju-Vi Cremona Basket 1952 of the Serie A2.

 College career

-He played for the Southeastern Louisiana Lions, a team in the NCAA Southland Conference.
+Polanco went to the College of Central Florida in Ocala from 2014 to 2016.
+Beginning in 2016, he played for the Southeastern Louisiana Lions, a team in the NCAA Southland Conference.
 As a senior, he averaged 8.8 points and 3.3 rebounds per game.

 Professional career

 After graduation, Polanco signed with the Leones de Santo Domingo.
-He subsequently joined Albacete Basket of the LEB Plata and scored 44 points in a game in October 2019.
+He then joined Albacete Basket of the LEB Plata and scored 44 points in a game in October 2019.

 In January 2020, he signed with Força Lleida.
 He averaged 8.8 points per game in six games.
 On July 22, 2021, Polanco signed with Almansa of the LEB Oro.

-On July 14, 2022, he has signed with Astoria Bydgoszcz of the Polish Basketball League (PLK).
+On July 14, 2022, he signed with Astoria Bydgoszcz of the Polish Basketball League (PLK).